-- Students applying for transcript assessment are required to complete and submit the Transfer Credit Request Form and arrange for the submission of supporting documents (official transcripts).
+- Students applying for transcript assessment are required to complete and submit the Request for Transfer Credit form and arrange for the submission of supporting documents (official transcripts).

-- Completed Transfer Credit Request forms may be submitted to JIBC electronically, by mail, or by fax.
+- Completed Request for Transfer Credit forms may be submitted to JIBC electronically, by mail, or by fax.
 Forms are available on the JIBC website and from Student Services.

 - If application for transcript assessment is being made for courses taken outside BC, a course syllabus or calendar description from the institution may be required.
 Course syllabuses or calendar descriptions in a language other than English or French must be translated to English at the student’s expense.

 - Students submitting documents from institutions outside Canada may be required to have their documents evaluated by an accredited international credential evaluation service such as www.bcit.ca/ices.

 - Assessment of transcripts does not commence until application is complete.

 - Students accepted into JIBC programs are required to meet the residency requirement as per Policy 3306, Program Completion and Credentials.

 Types of Transfer

 Transfer credit can be recognized in several different ways, as follows:

 - Direct assigned credit (for courses that are deemed equivalent to JIBC course).